weleoka/Lab2/host/Create_Test_Environment.md

 Then please see all the video tutorials at the following [YouTube Web Page Playlist](https://www.youtube.com/playlist?list=PLd43cTxFZWlflQiIdhCNcxJ0XFEouK-Bi).

+Please see the following BugZilla for beginner's [Web Page](https://www.guru99.com/bugzilla-tutorial-for-beginners.html).

 Then review the official BugZilla document guide, which is found at the [Following URL](https://www.bugzilla.org/docs/2.16/html/).
 You should carefully review the 2.
 Introduction and 3.
 Using BugZilla sections.
 Please carefully review the 3.1.3 Life Cycle of a Bug, which is in a flowchart format.